Connecticut Four: Response

-In a summary of the actions of the Connecticut Four and their challenge to the USA PATRIOT Act, Jones (2009: 223) notes: “Librarians need to understand their country’s legal balance between the protection of freedom of expression and the protection of national security.
-Many librarians believe that the interests of national security, important as they are, have become an excuse for chilling the freedom to read.”
+In a summary of the actions of the Connecticut Four and their challenge to the USA PATRIOT Act, Jones (2009: 223) notes: "Librarians need to understand their country's legal balance between the protection of freedom of expression and the protection of national security.
+Many librarians believe that the interests of national security, important as they are, have become an excuse for chilling the freedom to read."

-In Popular Culture

-In the 2018 film, The Public, Emilio Estevez as Stuart Goodson, a librarian at the Cincinnati Public Library, asks Bill Ramstead (played by Alec Baldwin) of the Cincinnati Police Department, whether Ramstead had "heard of the Connecticut Four."